cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

  The structure of objects within the database is found in metadata.py

 **In order to transfer files to host, submit jobs, etc, you must have a working ssh connection!
-Editing submit.py methods may be necessary if password is required or enter host with user:password@host format.**
+Editing submit.py methods may be necessary if password is required.**

+**Enter host with user:password@host format on command line before editing code.**

+See PBS.submit function in submit.py if encountering issues with a working ssh connection.

 ::